A Shuffling Framework for Local Differential Privacy: Introduction

-In this paper, we strike a balance and we propose a generalized shuffle framework for deployment that can interpolate between the two extremes.
-Our solution is based on the key insight is that \textit{the order of the data acts as the proxy for the identity of data owners} as illustrated above.
+In this paper, we strike a balance and propose a generalized shuffle framework that meets the utility requirements of the above analyst while formally protecting data owners against inference attacks.
+Our solution is based on the key insight: \textit{the order of the data acts as the proxy for the identity of data owners} as illustrated above.
 The granularity at which the ordering is maintained formalizes resistance to inference attacks while retaining some meaningful learnability of the private data.
 Specifically, we guarantee each data owner that their data is shuffled together with a carefully chosen group of other data owners.
 Revisiting our example, consider uniformly shuffling the responses from Alice's household and her immediate neighbors.
 Now an adversary cannot use her household's responses to predict her value any better than they could with a random sample of responses from this group.
 In the same way that \ldp prevents reconstruction of her datapoint using specifically \emph{her} noisy response, this scheme prevents reconstruction of her datapoint using specifically \emph{her households'} responses.
-The real challenge is offering such guarantees equally to every data owner.
-Bob, Alice's neighbor, needs his households' responses shuffled in with his neighbors, as does Luis, a neighbor of Bob, who is not Alice's neighbor.
-In this way, we have $n$ data owners with $n$ distinct groups that are most likely overlapping with each other.
-This disallows the trivial strategy of shuffling the noisy responses of each group uniformly.
-To this end, we propose shuffling the responses in a systematic manner that tunes the privacy guarantee, trading it off with data learnability.
-For the above example, our scheme can formally protect each data owner from inference attacks using specifically their household, while still learning how disease prevalence changes across the neighborhoods of Alice's community.\\ This work offers two key contributions to the machine learning privacy literature: \squishlist \item \textbf{Novel privacy guarantee.} We propose a novel privacy definition, \name-privacy that captures the privacy of the order of a data sequence (Sec. \ref{sec:privacy:def}) and formalizes the degree of resistance against inference attacks (Sec. \ref{sec:privacy:implications}).
-Intuitively, \name-privacy allows assigning a group, $G_i$, for each data owner, $\DO_i, i \in [n]$, and protects $\DO_i$ against inference attacks that utilize the data of any subset of members of $G_i$.
-The group assignment is based on a public auxiliary information -- individuals of a single group are `similar' w.r.t the auxiliary information.
-For instance, the groups can represent individuals in the same age bracket, `friends' on social media or individuals living in each other's vicinity (as in case of Alice in our example).
-This grouping determines a threshold of learnability -- any learning that is order agnostic within a group (disease prevalence in a neighborhood -- the data analyst's goal in our example) is utilitarian and allowed; whereas analysis that involves identifying the values of individuals within a group (disease prevalence within specific households -- the adversary's goal) is regarded as a privacy threat and protected against.
+The real challenge is offering such guarantees \textit{equally} to \textit{every} data owner.
+Bob, Alice's neighbor, needs his households' responses shuffled in with his neighbors, as does Luis who is a neighbor of Bob but \textit{not} of Alice.
+Thus, we have $n$ data owners with $n$ distinct, overlapping groups.
+Our scheme supports arbitrary groupings (overlapping or not), introducing a diverse and tunable class of privacy/utility trade-offs which is not attainable with either \ldp or uniform shuffling alone.
+For the above example, our scheme can formally protect each data owner from inference attacks using specifically their household, while still learning how disease prevalence changes across the neighborhoods of Alice's community.\\ This work offers two key contributions to the machine learning privacy literature: \squishlist \item \textbf{Novel privacy guarantee.} We propose a novel privacy definition, \name-privacy that captures the privacy of the \textit{order} of a data sequence (Sec. \ref{sec:privacy:def}) and formalizes the degree of resistance against inference attacks (Sec. \ref{sec:privacy:implications}). \name-privacy allows assigning an arbitrary group, $G_i$, to each data owner, $\DO_i, i \in [n]$.
+For instance, the groups can represent individuals in the same age bracket, `friends' on social media, or individuals living in each other's vicinity (as in case of Alice in our example).
+Recall that the order is informative of the data owner's identity.
+Intuitively, \name-privacy protects $\DO_i$ from inference attacks that arise from knowing the \textit{identity} of the members of their group $G_i$ (Sec. \ref{sec:privacy:implications}).
+Additionally, this grouping determines a threshold of learnability -- any learning that is order agnostic within a group (disease prevalence in a neighborhood -- the data analyst's goal in our example) is utilitarian and allowed; whereas analysis that involves identifying the values of individuals within a group (disease prevalence within specific households -- the adversary's goal) is regarded as a privacy threat and protected against.
 See Fig. \ref{fig:demonstration} for a toy demonstration of how our guarantee allows \textit{tuning the granularity at which trends can be learned}.